Trinseo (NYSE:TSE) Shares Gap Up to $30.52

 Shares of Trinseo S.A.
 (NYSE:TSE) gapped up prior to trading on Monday .
 The stock had previously closed at $30.52, but opened at $32.98.
 Trinseo shares last traded at $32.94, with a volume of 2,635 shares changing hands.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, October 22nd.
-Stockholders of record on Thursday, October 8th will be paid a $0.40 dividend.
-This represents a $1.60 dividend on an annualized basis and a dividend yield of 4.73%.
-The ex-dividend date is Wednesday, October 7th.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, October 22nd.
+Investors of record on Thursday, October 8th will be paid a $0.40 dividend.
+The ex-dividend date of this dividend is Wednesday, October 7th.
+This represents a $1.60 annualized dividend and a dividend yield of 4.73%.
 Trinseo’s dividend payout ratio is presently 51.12%.

-Hedge funds have recently modified their holdings of the company.
-Verus Capital Partners LLC purchased a new position in shares of Trinseo in the 1st quarter valued at $27,000.
-Cerebellum GP LLC purchased a new stake in Trinseo during the 2nd quarter worth $36,000.
-US Bancorp DE increased its stake in Trinseo by 281.1% during the 1st quarter.
-US Bancorp DE now owns 2,058 shares of the basic materials company’s stock worth $37,000 after buying an additional 1,518 shares during the period.
-CWM LLC purchased a new stake in Trinseo during the 2nd quarter worth $41,000.
-Finally, Ovata Capital Management Ltd purchased a new stake in Trinseo during the 2nd quarter worth $45,000.
-98.61% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently bought and sold shares of TSE.
+Verus Capital Partners LLC acquired a new stake in shares of Trinseo during the first quarter worth $27,000.
+Cerebellum GP LLC acquired a new stake in shares of Trinseo during the second quarter worth $36,000.
+US Bancorp DE lifted its holdings in shares of Trinseo by 281.1% during the first quarter.
+US Bancorp DE now owns 2,058 shares of the basic materials company’s stock worth $37,000 after buying an additional 1,518 shares in the last quarter.
+CWM LLC acquired a new stake in shares of Trinseo during the second quarter worth $41,000.
+Finally, Ovata Capital Management Ltd acquired a new stake in shares of Trinseo during the second quarter worth $45,000.
+98.61% of the stock is owned by institutional investors.

 About Trinseo (NYSE:TSE)